desmondloh31/comp1531-Messaging-Platform-Frontend-Application/README.md

 7. Fix any issues identified in the review.
 8. Merge the merge request into master.

-For this project, a feature is typically sized somewhere between a single function, and a whole file of functions (e.g. `auth.js`).
+For this project, a feature is typically sized somewhere between a single function, and a whole file of functions (e.g. `auth.ts`).
 It is up to you and your team to decide what each feature is.

 There is no requirement that each feature be implemented by only one person.
 In fact, we encourage you to work together closely on features, especially to help those who may still be coming to grips with Javascript.